Finding the Lessons

 that will endure forever.

 Here is what seems very important...remember Deuteronomy...
 Isaiah's vision is radical.
-It is one that says, look these people are not part of the kingdom, but when God comes a new kingdom is going to be created.
+It says, look these people are not part of the kingdom, but when God comes a new kingdom will be created.
 Creation will be reformed and this reign of God will be catholic - universal.
 That all people will worship God, that it will embrace the whole of the cosmos and world.
-As part of that prophesy Isaiah says that even Eunuchs will inherit the kingdom.
+As part of that prophecy, Isaiah says that even Eunuchs will inherit the kingdom.

 It is a story about moving from being outside the community to being received into the community of God's reign.

 Philip goes up and asks if he understands.
-They get into a conversation.
-Not one where Philip tells him how it is but one of equal footing.
+They get into a conversation—not one where Philip tells him how it is but one of equal footing.
 It is one where Philip guides him.
-We helps him understand that through the suffering upon the cross, Jesus has in fact brought about enough grace, that all people, including eunuchs, will inherit the kingdom of God.
-Through the work of Jesus Isaiah's prophesy has come true.
+We help him understand that through the suffering upon the cross, Jesus has, in fact, brought about enough grace that all people, including eunuchs, will inherit the kingdom of God.
+Through the work of Jesus, Isaiah's prophesy has come true.

 Now, they are going along the road.
 This is very important.
-Philip did not go out and get the eunuch and bring him back to Jerusalem and put him in a classroom and instruct him.
+Philip did not go out and get the eunuch, bring him back to Jerusalem, put him in a classroom, or instruct him.
 He is guiding him and listening and talking.
-And, he is walking with him in the wilderness.
+And he is walking with him in the wilderness.
 They are going together in the same direction.
-So often we think that missional is about going out and getting them to come in here and walk with us.
-This passage reminds us that missional is about going out and walking with others in their life, upon their road, heading in the same direction as they are.
+So often, we think that missional is about going out and getting them to come in here and walk with us.
+This passage reminds us that missional is about going out and walking with others in their life, upon their road, heading in the same direction.

 This is when the eunuch asks Philip to baptize him.
-And, he does so.
-And, then he continues his journey, and Philip is then taken away to Azatus.
+And he does so.
+And, then he continues his journey, and Philip is taken away to Azatus.
 He goes to the next place.
 He goes - being sent by the Holy Spirit.

-This is the first individual baptism described post Easter and it is interesting that it makes no mention of it being an entrance into any community.
-Rather, it is a pure acceptance of God's gift through the crucifixion and a part of being sent out to share the good news.
-One is baptized into the catholic community of Christ - as a sign of what has already taken place on Golgotha.
-It includes of course the promise that one also receives with sure and certain hope what happened on Easter morning.
+This is the first individual baptism described post Easter and, interestingly, it makes no mention of it being an entrance into any community.
+Instead, it is a pure acceptance of God's gift through the crucifixion and a part of being sent out to share the good news.
+One is baptized into the catholic community of Christ - as a sign of what has already occurred in Golgotha.
+It includes the promise that one also receives with sure and certain hope what happened on Easter morning.

 This is a great passage to preach...but don't heist it for the institutional church.